Link to Year 3 Home Learning Page

-[Welcome to Year 3 and to Key Stage 2.
-Moving into ‘The Juniors’ is a big and exciting step from the Infants and your children will be taught to become more independent.
-To ensure they quickly settle into their new class routines; they will be encouraged to organise themselves for lessons by remembering their reading books, homework books, spelling books, PE kit and Swimming kit.
+Welcome to Year 3 and to Key Stage 2.
+Moving into Key Stage 2 is an exciting step up from Key Stage 1 as your children will be taught to become more independent.
+To ensure they quickly settle into their new class routines they will be encouraged to organise themselves for lessons by remembering their reading books, homework books and reading records.

-Year 3 will be following the New National Curriculum and the majority of our English will be based on our topic each long term.
+The majority of our English work will be based on our History topic, ‘Stone Age to Iron Age’ to ensure the work is engaging and creative.
 To find out more about our topics do take a look at the Class Topic Plan web page.

-Reading: Your children will read fiction and non-fiction texts in weekly guided reading group sessions.
-The main narrative text will be The Glass Heart, Pinocchio, some Roman Myths and books about Mary Anning.
-They will have comprehension exercises based on the texts and will be encouraged to borrow books from the school library.
-We urge you to continue to read with your child every day.
+Reading: Your children will read in whole class reading sessions, sometimes individually and in weekly guided reading sessions.
+The main narrative text will be The Iron Man by Ted Hughes.
+We will also work from extracts of Stig of the Dump by Clive King and Ug, Boy Genius by Raymond Briggs.
+They will also read from a variety of Stone Age non-fiction books too.
+They will have comprehension exercises based on the texts and will be encouraged to borrow books from the Junior or our class library.
+In addition, the children will need to record what they read at home, daily in their reading records.
+Please continue to read with your child every day.

-Writing: This will also be taught through our topic and will include instructions, poetry, stories, newspaper reports, recounts, explanation texts, and biographies.
+Writing: This will also be taught through our topic and will include instructions, poetry, stories, newspaper reports, recounts, and diaries.

-Grammar and Punctuation: This will be taught within the topic and discreetly and there is usually a weekly SPAG (Spelling, Punctuation and Grammar) test.
+Grammar and Punctuation: This will be taught discreetly within the topic and there will be SPAG (Spelling, Punctuation and Grammar) tests throughout the term.

 Number: Place value, addition, subtraction, division, multiplication and fractions.

 Measurement: Measuring lengths, area, perimeter, time and money.